ekinbulut/hive-movie-platfrom/README.md

 ## 📖 Overview

 **Hive** is an open-source, self-hosted movie management platform designed for media enthusiasts.
 It automatically monitors your movie directories, extracts metadata, and provides a beautiful web interface to browse and manage your collection.
-Built with modern .NET microservices architecture using event-driven patterns, it's fast, scalable, and easy to deploy.

 ### ✨ Key Features